Hetling/first-year-project-NLP/README.md

 ### Group C2: Erling Amundsen, Christian Hetling, Alexander Nielsen, Malthe Musaeus, Krzysztof Parocki

-In this notebook you will find all our code and methods used for our pdf hand-in.
-Our focus was on detecting hate speech in tweets in the binary case, and detecting sentiment in tweets in the multi class case.
+In this notebook you will find all our code and methods used for our one of our first year projects.
+Our focus was on detecting hate speech in tweets (a binary classification), and detecting sentiment in tweets (multiclass).
 The hate speech tweets and sentiment tweets were taken from the TweetEval corpus - train, test and evaluation data.
 TweetEval